 South Cambridgeshire

 § This page gives an overview of the South Cambridgeshire local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ South Cambridgeshire encircles Cambridge with a blend of historic villages, rolling countryside, and growing business parks.
 The district features numerous picturesque villages such as Grantchester, famed for its meadows and literary associations, and Duxford, home to the Imperial War Museum with its vast collection of aircraft.
 The Gog Magog Hills offer elevated views and walking trails, contrasting with the flat fen-edge landscapes to the north.
 The area has strong ties to science and innovation, with technology parks and research centres complementing its rural charm.
 The mix of ancient churches, traditional pubs, and scenic pathways makes it a sought-after area for both its heritage and proximity to Cambridge.

-The administrative boundary of South Cambridgeshire can be viewed on OpenStreetMap: District Boundary of South Cambridgeshire.
+The administrative boundary of South Cambridgeshire can also be viewed on OpenStreetMap: District Boundary of South Cambridgeshire.

 Key Facts about South Cambridgeshire